-Making Jam and Jelly from Frozen Fruit
+How to Make Jam and Jelly from Frozen Fruit

-Why not make jam during the fall or winter, when the weather has cooled down?
+So why not make jam during the fall or winter, when the weather has cooled down?
 Those frozen berries, peaches, and plums will make delicious jams and jellies and you don’t have to overheat the house in the process!

 Freezing Fruit for Later

 When you are ready to freeze your summer fruits, follow these instructions to make your fall and winter jam sessions go more smoothly.

 - Look at the recipe you plan to use for jam and check all of the ingredients and directions.

 - Peel, pit, and chop the fruits as though you were getting ready to make jam right away.